w3c/wcag3/README.md

 ### Supported Fields

-This section explains the fields available to frontmatter defined at the top of Markdown files for guidelines, requirements/assertions, and terms, and within JSON files for groups.
+This section explains the fields available to frontmatter defined at the top of Markdown files for guidelines, provisions, and terms, and within JSON files for groups.

 For those unfamiliar with the term, frontmatter refers to YAML written at the top of a file, surrounded on each side by a line consisting of 3 hyphens.